11ty/11ty-website/src/docs/plugins/navigation.md

 ### Overriding the URL

-{% addedin "Navigation v0.1.4" %} If you’d like to add a link to an external URL that is not on your local page, create a new template for it and add a `url` key.
+{% addedin "Navigation v0.1.4" %} If you’d like to add a link to an external URL that is not on your local page, create a new file for it and add a `url` key.

 ```yaml
 ---